cloud-platforms-streaming/streaming-docs/README.md

 Fun and natural but professional is the goal.
 The channel is not marked as mature on any platform so please be cognizant of language and environment.

-* Read the Community Guidelines because they are very different than what you might think (like [Music](https://www.twitch.tv/p/legal/community-guidelines/music/))
+* Read the [Community Guidelines](#community-guidelines) because they are very different than what you might think (like [Music](https://www.twitch.tv/p/legal/community-guidelines/music/))
-* Contribute to the docs and assets: https://github.com/cloud-platforms-streaming
+* Please contribute to the docs and assets: https://github.com/cloud-platforms-streaming
 * Don't get into open source drama/politics/etc. (Example: Chris Short will not be talking about behind the scenes CNCF goings-on)
-* Don't knock competing projects and products (we all know this but, let's continue to stay above board here)
+* Don't knock competing projects and products (we all know this but, let's continue to stay above board here).